 2dM&P, and suppose my rolls of the dice gets me

-cleft cam synod lacy, I could then create a Master Password like
+cleft cam synod lacy, I could then create an account password like

-cleft 2dM&P cam synod lacy, which would be a very good Master Password.
+cleft 2dM&P cam synod lacy, which would be a very good account password.
 With repetition, it’s something that you can learn to type quickly.

-Your Secret Key keeps your 1Password account safe by giving you an additional level of security on top of your Master Password.
+Your Secret Key keeps your 1Password account safe by giving you an additional level of security on top of your account password.
 Your Secret Key is an auto-generated combination of 34 letters and numbers which are separated by dashes.
 This key is stored on all devices you’ve used to sign in to your account as well as in the Emergency Kit you downloaded when you signed up.
-Your Secret Key is designed to work in tandem with your Master Password, which only you know, in order to fully to encrypt your data and keep it safe.
+Your Secret Key is designed to work in tandem with your account password, which only you know, in order to fully to encrypt your data and keep it safe.

-As I mentioned earlier in this article, it’s practically impossible to use and remember a Master Password that is stronger than the encryption in 1Password.
+As I mentioned earlier in this article, it’s practically impossible to use and remember an account password that is stronger than the encryption in 1Password.
 This is where your Secret Key comes in.
 It doesn’t need to be memorized, so it can be much stronger.
 The Secret Key that is generated by the system has 128 bits of entropy, which makes it nearly impossible to guess no matter how much money or computing power an attacker may have at their disposal.

-No one has access to your 1Password data without your Secret Key, even if they manage to crack your Master Password.
+No one has access to your 1Password data without your Secret Key, even if they manage to crack your account password.
 However, since no one has access to this key, even us, if you lose it you can lose access to your 1Password account.
 Keep it secret, but keep it safe.

 I would like to remind you of some crucial points I made near the top: